asatarin/asatarin.github.io/talks/2022-05-understanding-partial-failures.md

 layout: talk
 ---

-This is a talk on "Using Lightweight Formal Methods to Validate a Key-Value Storage Node in Amazon S3" paper for distributed systems [reading group](http://charap.co/category/reading-group/) lead by [Aleksey Charapko](https://twitter.com/AlekseyCharapko).
+This is a talk on "Understanding, Detecting and Localizing Partial Failures in Large System Software" paper for distributed systems [reading group](http://charap.co/category/reading-group/) lead by [Aleksey Charapko](https://twitter.com/AlekseyCharapko).